What Helps Sore Muscles After A Workout or Injury? The 3 BEST Therapies to Improve Athletic Recovery…

 Healthy Eating

 It’s no secret that we are what we eat.
-It sounds cliche, but if our bodies don’t have the right nutrients, they won’t have the building blocks to recover, grow, and get stronger.
+It sounds cliché, but if our bodies don’t have the right nutrients, they won’t have the building blocks to recover, grow, and get stronger.
 You can spend all the time you want in the gym, but if your diet is lacking, your gains will be as well.

 What you choose to put in your body has an enormous impact on how you feel, perform, and recover.
 A well-rounded, high-protein, nutrient-dense diet is key to a speedy recovery.
-That doesn’t mean that you have to avoid all your favorite sweets and treats though–it’s OK to splurge every once in a while!
+That doesn’t mean that you have to avoid all your favorite sweets and treats, though–it’s OK to splurge every once in a while!
 What is important is that you are giving your body the fuel it needs to power your growth and recovery.
 Lots of veggies, fiber, and protein are a great place to start!
 Check out these recipes for some great examples of nutrient-rich meals.

-Also check out our vlog on our favorite healthy meals: Top 3 Easy, Healthy, and Inexpensive Meals!
+Also, check out our vlog on our favorite healthy meals: Top 3 Easy, Healthy, and Inexpensive Meals!

 Quality Sleep